ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-tonapi-nft.md

 Walletkb = ReplyKeyboardMarkup(resize_keyboard=True).add(TonkeeperButton).add(TonhubButton)
 ```

-Since we will be using more than one keyboard in this project, we import this file with a convenient name.
+And let's add the import of this file to the `main.py`.

 ```python
 import keyboards as kb
 ```

-### 🧩 Database Preparation
+### 🧩 Database preparation

-Now, we need to prepare our database to interface with pytonconnect.
+Now, we need to prepare our database to interface with `pytonconnect`.
 To do this, we will create a new file named `support.py`

 ```python